julien-boudry/Condorcet/README.md

 * **Very Old Stable : 1.0.x** _Support requiring some bait._
     * *PHP Requirement:* PHP 5.6 with Ctype, MB_String, Json common extensions. _(tested up to PHP 7.1)_

-_v0.9x series is no longer supported.
-But bug report are welcomes, code base can be close to v1.x series._
 _Some support and fix can be done for 0.14 version on demand.
 Since v0.90, you should consider than it's a new project (api, engine)._

 ## Main features